-Supportive measures are designed to address the physical safety and emotional well-being of USC community members, as well as to restore or preserve equal access to the University’s programs, services, and activities (including employment and education) without unreasonably burdening the other party, or to deter discrimination, harassment, or retaliation.
-Supportive measures may be made available to community members at any point after a report is made to EEO-TIX and throughout any ensuing resolution process.
+Supportive measures are designed to address the physical safety and emotional well-being of USC community members, as we as to restore or preserve equal access to the University’s programs, services, and activities (including employment and education) without unreasonably burdening the other party, or to deter discrimination, harassment, or retaliation.
+Supportive measures may be made available to community member at any point after a report is made to EEO-TIX and throughout any ensuing resolution process.

 3. Are there limits on supportive measures?

 Supportive measures must be appropriate, reasonably available, and free of charge.
 There is not an exhaustive list of supportive measures—the EEO-TIX Intake, Outreach, and Support Team encourages students to ask for what might be helpful to them, and they will seek to determine whether the requested support service can be provided.
 If it cannot, the team will look for alternative support services.